MirandaLab/Life_Cycle_Tracking/README.md

 # Life_Cycle_Tracking
-Source Code for the FIEST tracking algorithm
-# Life_Cycle_Tracking
-Source Code for the FIEST tracking algorithm
+Source Code for Life Cycle tracking used in the FIEST tracking algorithm

 This code contains the tracking algorithms used after image interpolation to fully track cells throughout the life cycle of the mode eukaryote S. cerevisiae.
 It requires a folder containing the segmentations obtained from each life cycle stage-specific Cellpose models.